How to buy, sell and trade Zilliqa (ZIL)

 Key features of the Zilliqa platform

 - Sharding.
 Sharding is the theory that as more and more nodes engage with the network, the amount of transactions per second that the blockchain can handle increases.
 Nodes simply refer to computers communicating with one another in a network.
-In a recent test, the Zilliqa model was able to perform 1,389 transactions a second.
+In a test, the Zilliqa model was able to perform 1,389 transactions a second.
 In comparison, it is widely accepted that bitcoin has a maximum capacity to validate 7 transactions per second.

 - Hybrid Consensus Model.
 The initial validation method used to verify a movement of data is the proof-of-work (PoW) mechanism.
 Once a node has been verified, it is assigned to a shard.
 As an increased layer of protection against malpractice, the Zilliqa blockchain implements the Byzantine Fault Tolerance (BFT) consensus model.
 In a nutshell, this means that when a new transaction is sent to the network, it cannot be tampered with.
 Similar models can be found in aerospace engines and nuclear plants.